OSHPD-WebTeam/Standards-Policies-Procedures/State-Template-Usage.md

 [Customized State Template Documentation](http://devoshpd/Templates/StateTemplatev4/Docs/)

-## Accordions
-* must use ul classes "list-overstated" or "list-understated" (arrow animation) *

 ## Buttons

 ### Usage
 * must take you somewhere
-* should not be used as navigation
+* should not be used as navigation or accordions

 ### Classes
 * "btn-success" (green) must be used for actions (“Apply now”, “Register”, “Login”)